vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 different channels.

 ### Reliability Protocol
-Here a protocol is defined to ensure reliable stream delivery of data between BSC and Greenfield.
+A protocol is defined to ensure reliable stream delivery of data between BSC and Greenfield.

 The protocol must recover the scenarios when the cross-chain data is